cloudblog004/fantasticfoodies/content/en/posts/703-how-to-prepare-ultimate-3-dinner-lunch-homemade-chicken-wrap-pizza.md

 recipeinstructions:
 - "Prepare and cook chicken breast!
 Dice into small pieces so you can easily add to your pizza."
 - "Remove low carb wrap from package and cover base of wrap with 30g of Pizza Base Sauce"
-- "Add toppings such as garlic, chilli, mushroom, capsicum &amp; veggies (broccolini etc..)"
+- "Add toppings such as garlic, chilli, mushroom, capsicum & veggies (broccolini etc..)"
 - "Add 100-150g cooked Chicken Breast to your wrap base pizza"
 - "Add 30g Tasty Light Cheese (spread evenly over pizza) - Add extra garlic or chilli if required"
 - "Bake in the oven at 150 degrees for about 15-20 mins or until golden brown.
 If using an Air Fryer it should only take 8-10 minutes on 180 degrees.
 Make sure you keep an eye on it!"